KannonZenetism/zenetism-field-physics/structural-forensics/lattice-mathematics/lattice-precedence.md

 ❌ **No disciplinary integration** (isolated concepts)
 ❌ **No conservation laws** (missing structural constraints)

-**Temporal impossibility:** Cannot develop 21-year framework in 4-13 days
+**Temporal constraint:** Development of a comparably complete framework within 4–13 days is inconsistent with the documented system depth and scope.

 ---